amirfounder/instagram-bot-v2/README.md

 2. Login to Instagram
 3. Confirm on app.
-Begin 5 second countdown before hashtag farming begins -- app begins farming hashtags around a certain niche -- interactions with the terminal can occur to change the queue? << FUTURE UPGRADE >>
+Begin 5 second countdown before hashtag farming begins -- app begins farming hashtags around a certain niche -- interMETHODS with the terminal can occur to change the queue? << FUTURE UPGRADE >>

 ## Farm users & niches